-the accompanying Consolidated Financial Statements comply in all material respects with IFRSs as adopted by the EU and the additional requirements of German law pursuant to Section 315e (1) of the German Commercial Code (HGB) and present a true and fair view of the asset and financial position of the Group as of 31 December 2022 and of its results of operations for the financial year from 1 January to 31 December 2022 in accordance with these requirements; and the accompanying Group Management Report as a whole provides an accurate view of the Group's position.
-In all material respects, this Group Management Report is consistent with the Consolidated Financial Statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
-Our audit opinion on the Group Management Report does not cover the content of the components of the Group Management Report mentioned in the section "Other information."
+- the accompanying consolidated financial statements comply, in all material respects, with the IFRSs as adopted by the EU, and the additional requirements of German commercial law pursuant to Section 315e (1) HGB [Handelsgesetzbuch: German Commercial Code] and, in compliance with these requirements, give a true and fair view of the assets, liabilities, and financial position of the Group as of December 31, 2022, and of its financial performance for the financial year from January 1 to December 31, 2022, and - the accompanying group management report as a whole provides an appropriate view of the Group's position.
+In all material respects, this group management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
+Our opinion on the group management report does not cover the content of those components of the group management report specified in the "Other Information" section of the auditor's report.

-In accordance with Section 322 (3) sentence 1 of the German Commercial Code (HGB), we declare that our audit has not led to any reservations concerning the correctness of the Consolidated Financial Statements and the Group Management Report.
+Pursuant to Section 322 (3) sentence 1 HGB, we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the group management report.

-Basis for the audit judgements
+Basis for the Opinions

-We conducted our audit of the Consolidated Financial Statements and the Group Management Report in accordance with Section 317 of the German Commercial Code (HGB) and the EU Regulation on the Audit of Financial Statements (No. 537/2014; hereinafter "EU Regulation on the Audit of Financial Statements") and German generally accepted standards for the audit of financial statements promulgated by the Institut der Wirtschaftsprüfer (IDW).
-Our responsibility in accordance with these regulations and principles is described in more detail in the section "Auditor's Responsibility for the Audit of the Consolidated Financial Statements and the Group Management Report" of our Auditor's Report.
-We are independent of the Group entities in accordance with European law and German commercial and professional regulations and have fulfilled our other German professional obligations in accordance with these requirements.
-In addition, we declare pursuant to Art.
-10 (2) f) EU Audit Regulation that we have not performed any prohibited non-audit services in accordance with Art.
-5 (1) of the EU Regulation on the Audit of Financial Statements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the Consolidated Financial Statements and the Group Management Report.
+We conducted our audit of the consolidated financial statements and of the group management report in accordance with Section 317 HGB and the EU Audit Regulation No 537/2014 (referred to subsequently as "EU Audit Regulation") and in compliance with German Generally Accepted Standards for Financial Statement Audits promulgated by the Institut der Wirtschaftsprüfer [Institute of Public Auditors in Germany] (IDW).
+Our responsibilities under those requirements and principles are further described in the "Auditor's Responsibilities for the Audit of the Consolidated Financial Statements. and of the Group Management Report" section of our auditor's report.
+We are independent of the group entities in accordance with the requirements of European law and German commercial and professional law, and we have fulfilled our other German professional responsibilities in accordance with these requirements.
+In addition, in accordance with Article 10 (2)(f) of the EU Audit Regulation, we declare that we have not provided non-audit services prohibited under Article 5 (1) of the EU Audit Regulation.
+We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our opinions on the consolidated financial statements and on the group management report.

-Particularly important audit matters in the audit of the Consolidated Financial Statements
+Key Audit Matters in the Audit of the Consolidated Financial Statements

-Key audit matters are those matters which, in our professional judgement, were of the greatest importance in our audit of the Consolidated Financial Statements for the financial year from 1 January to 31 December 2022.
-These matters were considered in the context of our audit of the Consolidated Financial Statements as a whole, and in forming our opinion thereon; we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements for the financial year from January 1 to December 31, 2022.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, we do not provide a separate opinion on these matters.